adam-mcdaniel/rusty-ci/README.md

 ## Documentation

-You can find the documentation [here](https://adam-mcdaniel.github.io/rusty-ci/).
+You can find the usage documentation [here](https://adam-mcdaniel.github.io/rusty-ci/), and the code documentation [here](https://docs.rs/rusty-ci).

 ## Installation